 He just doesn’t have the qualities but yet he’s the MC

-7. The womanizer
+7. The pretend womanizer

-9. The emotionless
+9. The clueless

 These are some male fictional tropes I found annoying.
 Let me know in the comments which ones I’ve missed.